What can and will the Clerk's Office do for me?

 A document signed by a defendant or his attorney in a traffic or criminal matter which, allows the case to continue beyond thirty days.

 A court order to arrest you and hold you in custody until you appear in Court before the Judge.

 Does the Judge perform marriage ceremonies?

-The Judge performs marriage ceremonies on Fridays.
+The Judge performs marriage ceremonies every Thursday at 11:00am.
 To schedule a date please call the Judge's assignment clerk at 974-5744 ext.
 3003.